How Many Strings Does a Banjo Have? · Banjo String Guide · Beginner-Friendly

 Either instrument would be a great choice for those looking to take their first steps into the world of Irish banjo playing:

-The Best Beginner Five String Banjos
+The Best Five String Banjos

 The McNeela 5 String Banjo is ideal for those looking to follow in the footsteps of the legendary Luke Kelly, or those who want to try their hand at some Bluegrass.
 Like most of our instruments it comes in two styles – one designed for beginners, and the other intended for intermediate musicians to help them reach advanced level: